-Pre-trip maintenance is necessary for the operator to feel confident that the TCH heating system will perform adequate cargo handling.
+Pre-trip maintenance is necessary for the operator to feel confident that the TCH-112 heating system will perform adequate cargo handling.
 Pre-trip maintenance is simple to perform and if conscientiously applied will enhance the reliability of the unit.
 Routine pre-trip maintenance will also add to the service life of the unit.
-Below is a representative form for pre-trip maintenance.

-It is suggested an in-house quality control form be created for local circumstances, reporting procedures, etc.
+It is suggested an in-house quality control form be created for local circumstances, reporting procedures etc.